probabl-ai/skore/docs/design/0002-never-present-neg-metrics-from-sklearn.md

 ## Decision Drivers

-* Our data-science-literate collaborators (@ogrisel, @glemaitre, @sylvaincom) consider the `neg_` trick should remain a solution to a sklearn-specific problem.
+* Our data-science-literate collaborators (@ogrisel, @glemaitre, @sylvaincom) consider the `neg_` trick should remain a solution to a sklearn-specific problem, and not be displayed in plots for the skore user.

 ## Decision Outcome